-Whether you need a stable work surface at a jobsite or don’t have room for a permanent shop, a portable workbench is an invaluable partner when working on a project.
+Whether it’s for use as a stable work surface at a job site or to address a lack of room for a permanent shop, a portable workbench is an invaluable partner when working on a project.

-These nifty assistants are capable of handling weights up to 1,000 pounds, yet they’re light enough to carry from place to place.
-Portable workbenches serve as an extra set of hands, with clamping systems that hold lumber, metal pipes, and other materials firmly in place while you work.
+These nifty assistants are capable of handling weights of up to 1,000 pounds, yet they’re light enough to carry from place to place.
+Portable workbenches serve as an extra set of hands, with clamping systems that hold lumber, metal pipes, and other materials firmly in place.
 When the job is over, these workbenches fold flat for easy transport and storage.

-- BEST OVERALL: WORX Pegasus Multi-Function Work Table and Sawhorse
+- BEST OVERALL: WORX Pegasus Folding Work Table & Sawhorse

 - BEST COMPACT: WORX WX066 Sidekick Portable Work Table